 Stainless steel 304 is the most widely ordered stainless steel grade in the world.
 It is an austenitic SS variant with 8 to 10.5% nickel, 18-20% of chromium, and other elements such as carbon, manganese, and silicon.
 These constituents make SS 304 highly heat resistant and corrosion resistant, and it is applicable in different industrial and commercial settings.

 SS 304 is the most ordered stainless steel grade due to its properties and characteristics.
 It is an important material in many industries.
 Because of its excellent corrosion resistance, it’s functional and aesthetically great in different environments.
-Its machinability and weldability also make it a top choice in CNC machining and Sheet metal fabrication.
+Its machinability and weldability also make it a top choice in CNC machining and sheet metal fabrication.
 Many people love its aesthetic appeal evident in its use in making parts used in high-rise buildings and skyscrapers.

 316 Grade Stainless Steel

 316 stainless steel or grade 316 SS is austenite that contains a max carbon content of 0.08%, nickel 10%, chromium 16%, and a molybdenum content between 2-3%.
 As austenitic steel, it is highly heat resistant, machinable, weldable, and has great tensile strength.
-The 2% molybdenum further makes it corrosion resistant in saline and freshwater, known for high chloride contents.
+The 2% molybdenum further makes it corrosion resistant in saline and freshwater, known for its high chloride contents.

 The benefits of the 316 stainless steel put the grade in a different class in the stainless 304 vs 316 comparisons.
 Unlike the other grade, 316 stainless steel is highly corrosion resistant in acidic, alkaline, and chloride environment due to the higher nickel content and additional 2% of molybdenum.
 It is also flexible, machinable, and weldable making it another top rapid prototyping material.
 SS 316 is also a common sight in the medical industry as its hard surface prevents the adherence and survival of the microbes.